-The Dynamic Universal Assembly Language (DUAL) is an assembler that includes meta-language facilities.
+The Dynamic Universal Assembly Language (DUAL) is an assembler that includes metalanguage facilities.
 DUAL provides both system and application programmers with a powerful set of directives to reduce programming time, improve program checkout and develop languages to meet the needs of a specific application.
-In addition, through DUAL's special set of META directives, the programmer can extend DUAL so that it can translate a single phrase into a sequence of computer instructions. renumbering of records, and context editing operations of matching, moving, and substituting for records selected by a range of line numbers and the presence or absence of specified character strings.
-File maintenance commands allow the user to build, copy, merge, and delete entire files.
-Appendix C is a summary of EDIT commands.
+In addition, through DUAL's special set of META directives, the programmer can extend DUAL so that it can translate a single phrase into a sequence of computer instructions.